Hellebore

 Commonly known as hellebores (/ˈhɛl@bɔərz/), the Eurasian genus Helleborus consists of approximately 20 species of herbaceous or evergreen perennial flowering plants in the family Ranunculaceae, within which it gave its name to the tribe of Helleboreae.
 Many hellebore species are poisonous.

 Despite common names such as winter rose, Christmas rose, and Lenten rose, hellebores are not closely related to the rose family (Rosaceae).

 Etymology

 The common name "hellebore" is first attested in 1300s; it originates, via Old French and Latin, ultimately from ἑλλέβορος.
 Although traditionally translated as "plant eaten by fawns", this could be folk etymology and, according to Beekes, really a Pre-Greek word.
 It is not related to the word "hell", despite the toxic nature of this plant.

 In Anglo-Saxon England, the Anglo-Latin word elleborus had varied meanings.
-Around 900 AD, it was linked with "tunsingwyrt" (various spellings; likely an allium such as wild garlic) in the Old English Herbarium. Ælfric of Eynsham seemed to assert that elleborus had no vernacular Old English translation; by the early 11th century, "wodewistle" was used to gloss the word, possibly referring to hemlock or similar.
+Around 900 AD, it was linked with "tunsingwyrt" (various spellings; likely an Allium species) in the Old English Herbarium. Ælfric of Eynsham seemed to assert that elleborus had no vernacular Old English translation; by the early 11th century, "wodewistle" was used to gloss the word, possibly referring to hemlock or similar.
 These shifts reflect the developing understanding of Latin plant names in Old English texts.